 THE DRONE POSTBOX

-The case offer an example of a possible prototyping approach to the modeling and attuning of automated and interactive systems to their contexts of use, aimed at at anticipating agencies, consequence and mediations of an envisioned system.
+The case offer an example of a prototyping approach to the modeling and attuning of automated and interactive systems to their contexts of use, aimed at anticipating agencies, consequences and mediations of an envisioned solution.
 In particular, in its entirety, the process that led to the design of the drone-postbox provides offer a description of what a design practice to initiate and curate the transition of industrial infrastructures toward more responsive, distributed and citizen-centered service configurations might be.
 This experimental process and research framework is built on two main themes:

 FOR MORE INFOrMATION ABOUT THE PRoJECT AND THE PROCESS:

 Materialising infrastructures for participatory hacking.
 DIS 2014, Vancouver, ACM.